Tuttotorna/OMNIA/README.md

 OMNIA does not replace task evaluation.

-OMNIA does not certify safety in the general sense.
+OMNIA does not certify safety in the broad sense.

 OMNIA does not explain meaning.